TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 Now that we know it's injectable, we can try different `payloads` to extract data, but none of the responses return visible content.

 This is happening because we're dealing with a `blind` SQL injection.

+Blind SQL injection requires inferring information based on behavioral `differences` in the application's responses.

 To exploit this type of `SQLi`, we can use `substring` payloads to guess the `DB` content character by character: